albuck/SEL-keyboard/README.md

 -----------------------------------------------
 ### SEL Keybord ergonomics

-+ A separate color is assigned to the keys of a separate finger.
++ Different color keys are assigned to each finger.
 + The circle of the other color shows the possibility of pressing key by another finger.

 ![SEL Keyboard ergonomics](img/sel_ergonomics.png)